Documentation

 The AxMCPClient allows you to connect to any MCP-compatible server and use its capabilities within your Ax agents:

-import { AxMCPClient, AxMCPStdioTransport } from '@ax-llm/ax'
+import { AxMCPClient, AxMCPStdioTransport } from "@ax-llm/ax-tools";

 // Initialize an MCP client with a transport